Determining cancer cells division strategy: Results

-To begin with, we verified that such framework reproduces the expected sizer, timer and adder (see Figure~\ref{fig:2}c.d) behavior upon varying the $\gamma = \beta - \alpha$ parameter.
-Indeed, simulations with $\alpha=1$ and $\beta$ taking values 2,0, or 1 produced the expected trend for sizer, timer and adder, respectively.
-Next, we compared the solution of the model, in the normal closure approximation, with the results of the agent based stochastic simulations.
-In Figure~\ref{fig:3}f, we show the results for the fractions of cells found in different generations as a function of time.
-There is perfect accord between model and simulations as testified by the values of the $R^2$ of ~0.9.
-This results both confirm the analytical calculations and the choice of the moment closure for such kind of dynamical process.
+To begin with, we verified that such a framework reproduces the expected sizer, timer, and adder (see Figure~\ref{fig:2}c.d) behavior upon varying the $\gamma = \beta - \alpha$ parameter.
+Indeed, simulations with $\alpha=1$ and $\beta$ taking values 2, 0, or 1 produced the expected trend for the sizer, timer, and adder, respectively.
+Next, we compared the solution of the model, in the normal closure approximation, with the results of the agent-based stochastic simulations.
+In Figure~\ref{fig:2}e, we show the results for the fractions of cells found in different generations as a function of time.
+There is a perfect accord between model and simulations as testified by the values of the $R^2$ of ~0.9.
+These results both confirm the analytical calculations and the choice of the moment closure for such kind of dynamical process.